 “What should I charge?
-How much is my time worth?
 Can I make a living doing what I love?”
-We tackle these photography pricing questions and MORE!
-(Featuring: KRISTY DICKERSON | Photographs by TURNQUIST COLLECTIVE)
+These photography pricing tips will answer your questions!

 We reached out to Kristy Dickerson, an expert entrepreneur who developed her thriving photography business into a full-time career as a motivational speaker and CEO of START brands.
 And we asked her to:

 KRISTY: The biggest challenge in running a photography business is pricing.
 I know so many photographers who are having a really hard time running a profitable small business.

-I asked my Facebook community what their number one struggle is, and pricing is what I heard over and over.
-For example:
+“I asked my Facebook community what their number one struggle is, and pricing is what I heard over and over.”

 - “I have been photographing for several years, but I can’t seem to make any money.”